GeorgeCrossIV/AstraDMLDemo/Readme.md

 ### 2. Pull this repository and Configure

 With that setup out of the way, it's time to pull this repository.

-[PLACEHOLDER: Image of final repo]

-And now we need to setup the tool with the definitions of our database (respositories) to make sure that it can connect properly.
+Next, we need to setup the tool with the definitions of our database (respositories) to make sure that it can connect properly.
 We hope we've made this pretty easy for you. :)

 #### Add Astra security bundle to the solution
 Download the security bundle from your Astra account and include the file in the root level of the c# project.